December 13, 2016

 Company

-Do you ask yourself how training can be expanded online and offline?
-This is a question that many people have.
-Whether it's an online beginner looking for a way in or a subject expert wanting to improve.
+Are you asking yourself how training can be expanded online and offline?
+This is a question that is on many minds.
+Whether you are an online beginner looking for an entry point or a subject matter expert wanting to improve.

-Many subject experts also came together this year at the Corporate Learning Camp 16, which takes place annually at the Frankfurt University of Applied Science.
-The occasion is to exchange ideas about new concepts, wishes, and needs of professional training – a mix ranging from freelance trainers to HR developers and heads of HR development in large corporations.
+Many subject matter experts gathered again this year at the Corporate Learning Camp 16, which takes place annually at the Frankfurt University of Applied Sciences.
+The occasion is the exchange of new concepts, wishes, and needs in professional development – mixed together from freelance trainers to HR developers to departmental heads of HR development in large corporations.

-In this round of various experts, Konstantin Ristl and Michael Witzke also introduced the topic “Offline and Online in Training” and facilitated a discussion.
-We want to present the results in this article.
-(You can find more sessions here: “Studio@home: Best Practice Filming with the Smartphone,” “Mr. Steinbeißer, the nightmare of every HR developer,” “Training over – and now?”.
+In this round of diverse experts, Konstantin Ristl and Michael Witzke also introduced the topic “Offline and Online in Training” for discussion.
+We would like to present the results in this article.
+(You can find more sessions here: “Studio@home: Best Practice Filming with a Smartphone,” “Mr. Steinbeißer, the nightmare of every HR developer,” “Training is over – now what?”.

 Here to stay: Offline and Online in Training

-The initial question for the session was “Offline and Online in Training – how do you implement it?”.
-In the exchange with the participants, we wanted to find out what ways exist to design effective learning processes offline and online, what tips they can concretely give, and what wishes may still be open.
+The starting question for the session was “Offline and Online in Training – how do you implement it?”.
+In discussions with the participants, we wanted to find out what ways there are to design effective learning processes both offline and online, what tips they can give specifically, and what wishes might still be open.

-This question led to a colorful collection of best practices right from the start (which you can see below in the image).
+This question immediately led to a colorful collection of best practices (which you can see in the image below).

-The types of suggestions included the content design of the face-to-face events, the concrete implementation of the training content (in this case, the practice), and what support can be offered to the training participants (e.g., online resources).
-Especially the last point “Support” is very multifaceted for me.
-Participants do not memorize the resources, but rather learn how to handle these resources.
-Here, the question is “Where do I look for information?” instead of “What do I memorize?”.
+The types of suggestions included the content design of face-to-face events, the concrete implementation of training content (in this case, practicing), and what support can be offered to training participants (e.g., online resources).
+The last point “support” is particularly multifaceted for me.
+Participants do not memorize the resources, but rather learn how to use them.
+Here the question is “Where do I search for information?” instead of “What do I memorize?”.

-Other suggested topics were “Learning as a Process,” “Reducing Learning Barriers,” and “Transformation into Practice.”
+Other topic suggestions included “Learning as a Process,” “Reducing Learning Barriers,” and “Transformation into Practice.”
 Although these topics have been known for a long time, they are still in high demand.

-Also clearly visible in the image: the voting by show of hands on which topics the subject experts wanted to discuss in more depth.
+Also clearly visible in the image: the voting by show of hands for which topics the subject matter experts wanted to discuss further.

 clc16-blended-learning-best-practices